 New Amusement Arcade and a New Theatre

-The Dixieland Showbar opened in 1968 along with the Golden Goose amusement arcade.
-The Dixieland had its own Golden Fry Restaurant – specialising in “chips in a basket”.
-Further out, before the theatre, was the Venetian Bar – frequented by performers during intervals.
-Fire destroyed the Dixieland on the 22nd of September 1973, but it was soon reopened.
+The Dixieland Showbar opened in 1968 with its own Golden Fry Restaurant – specialising in “chips in a basket”.
+Unfortunately, fire ravaged the Dixieland on 22nd September 1973 – but it soon reopened.

 The Golden Age of Central Pier

-Dixieland was refurbished in June 1986, becoming Maggie May’s Showbar.
+Nothing stands still in Blackpool and, refurbished in 1968, the Dixieland Showbar became Maggie May’s Showbar.
 Linda Nolan played nine consecutive summer seasons there, following this with two summer seasons on South Pier.
-Maggie May’s was later renamed “Peggy Sue’s Showboat” and then “Legends”.
+Maggie May’s later became “Peggy Sue’s Showboat” and then “Legends”.

-- The jetty at the end of the pier was removed at the end of 1975, the low water jetty already having been demolished in 1968.
+- The low-water jetty had gone from the end of the pier in 1968.
+But the remaining jetty was removed at the end of 1975.

 - On February 24 1979, a security guard was on the pier doing his rounds and reported seeing a UFO.
 “A ball of orange light rushed past with a roaring noise, leaving a lingering smell of ozone”.
 The Ministry of Defence was notified, deciding to take no action.

-- Cinema 180 opened on Central Pier in 1979.
+- Cinema 180 opened on Central Pier in 1979, housed on the centre of the pier in a giant geodesic dome.
 By 1981 it had changed into Cinema USA, and by 1983 to Cinema 3D.
-It was housed on the centre of the pier in a giant geodesic dome.

 - Oz nightclub opened on the pier in 1989.
 It changed to Sequins in November 1990, then Legends Showbar, Club 1-11, and finally, to Wicked.